MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-manage-oracle.md

 ---
 # Manage your data source - Oracle
-Once you have installed the On-premises Data Gateway, you will need to add data sources that can be used with the gateway.
+Once you have installed the on-premises data gateway, you will need to add data sources that can be used with the gateway.
 This article will look at how to work with gateways and data sources.
 You can use the Oracle data source either for scheduled refresh or for DirectQuery.

 ## Download and install the gateway
 You can download the gateway from the Power BI service.
 Select **Downloads** > **Data Gateway**, or by going to the [gateway download page](https://go.microsoft.com/fwlink/?LinkId=698861).